Jibby-Games/Flappy-Backend/README.md

 without Watchtower auto updating images.
 ## Production
-Use the `./start-prod.sh` and `./stop-prod.sh` scripts to start and stop the services on production servers which includes some extra such as auto restarting containers and pulling docker images from DockerHub with Watchtower to keep them updated.
+Use the `./start-prod.sh` and `./stop-prod.sh` scripts to start and stop the services on production servers which includes some extras such as auto restarting containers and pulling docker images from DockerHub with Watchtower to keep them updated.

 You can use `./reload-nginx.sh` to update the nginx config without any downtime.